nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## 6. Glossary

-1. case-sensitive: Capital and lower case letters are treated differently.
+1. Case-sensitive: Capital and lower case letters are treated differently.
 2. Command Line Interface(CLI): Processes commands to a computer program in the form of lines of text.